sfigg/commercialization-public/docset/manufacture/sxs/oem-deployment-of-windows-10-for-desktop-editions.md

 #### [Compact OS limited storage devices only] Convert installed customizations

-**Important: Only do this step if you are deploying to limited storage device.
-Single instance will impact the launch performance of some desktop applications.**
+Only do this step if you are deploying to limited storage device.
+Single instance will impact the launch performance of some desktop applications.

 Please reference [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx) for more information.